 This is the first study to report on the preliminary negative impact of home isolation on a single cohort of US medical students due to the COVID-19 pandemic during the late spring of 2020.
-The overall dietary quality of this cohort of medical students was noted to be suboptimal with low REAP-S scores and even lower dietary quality scores noted in the subgroup of medical students with overweight and obesity compared to their peers with normal weight.
-Not entirely unexpectedly, a third of the medical students reported an improvement in their diet during the pandemic, but the REAP-S scores from this sub-group cannot confirm a change in dietary quality from baseline of the population.
-The dietary quality was lower in those medical students who had self-declared "less healthy" changes during the COVID-19 pandemic, compared to their peers who reported being able to maintain a healthy diet or even improve their diet.
-While most medical students were able to maintain their weight, a little over a quarter of the medical students reported weight gain in this three-month period, and a minority reported weight loss.
+The overall dietary quality of this cohort of medical students was noted to be suboptimal, with low REAP-S scores and even lower dietary quality scores noted in the subgroup of medical students with overweight and obesity compared to their peers with normal weight.
+Not entirely unexpectedly, a third of the medical students reported an improvement in their diet during the pandemic, but the REAP-S scores from this sub-group cannot confirm a change in dietary quality from the population's baseline.
+The dietary quality was lower in those medical students who had selfdeclared "less healthy" changes during the COVID-19 pandemic compared to their peers who reported being able to maintain a healthy diet or even improve their diet.
+While most medical students maintained their weight, a little over a quarter of the medical students reported weight gain in these three months, and a minority reported weight loss.

-In the most recent 2015 Healthy Eating Index, for younger adults in the general population, the HEI score is 58.3 out of a possible range of 0-100 points (58.3%).
-The average REAP-S score of our surveyed medical students was 30.5 with a range of possible scores from 13-39 (67%).
-HEI scores ranging from 51-80% of the total score reflect diets that "need improvement".
-Our study would concur with findings from the HEI regarding the general population that this cohort of US medical students are also consuming a suboptimal dietary quality.
-Though marginally the dietary quality of medical students is better than the normal population, in such a highly educated group, there were no scores that were ideal, indicating that all medical students could improve on their dietary quality.
+In the most recent 2015 Healthy Eating Index, the HEI score for younger adults in the general population, is 58.3 out of a possible range of 0-100 points (58.3%).
+The average REAP-S score of our surveyed medical students was 30.5, with a range of possible scores from 13-39 (67%).
+HEI scores ranging from 51-80% of the total score reflect diets that "need improvement."
+Our study would concur with findings from the HEI regarding the general population that this cohort of US medical students also consuming a suboptimal dietary quality.
+Though marginally, the dietary quality of medical students is better than the normal population, in such a highly educated group, there were no ideal scores, indicating that all medical students could improve their dietary quality.

-A particular strength of our study was the use of the REAP-S tool that has been previously validated for use in medical students.^{9,10} The survey could be conducted virtually and safely during the pandemic.
+A particular strength of our study was the use of the REAP-S tool, which was previously validated for medical students.^{9,10} The survey could be conducted virtually and safely during the pandemic.
 The REAP-S survey tool has many benefits and has been well studied; it has been found to correlate to dietary quality as measured by the premier standard of US dietary quality, the HEI,8 and with well-documented markers of dietary quality such as the nutrient density of the diet,15 the Potential Renal Acid Load (PRAL)16, urine pH17 and plasma vitamin C concentrations.^{18,19}

-Additionally, lower scores on the REAP-S have been found to be directly associated with metabolic abnormalities including obesity, hypertension, lipid abnormalities and insulin resistance.
-Prior to the pandemic, the mean REAP-S score for young and healthy, university students with normal weight, consuming a typical omnivorous diet was 32 (range 13-39).
-The students with REAP-S scores below 32 were detected to have significant metabolic abnormalities.
-By comparison, the mean REAP-S score from our similar cohort was 30.5; this would indicate that this cohort of midwestern medical students could be at an increased metabolic risk.
+Additionally, lower scores on the REAP-S have been found to be directly associated with metabolic abnormalities, including obesity, hypertension, lipid abnormalities and insulin resistance.10 Prior to the pandemic, the mean REAP-S score for young and healthy university students with normal weight, consuming a typical omnivorous diet was 32 (range 13-39).9 The students with REAP-S scores below 32 were detected to have significant metabolic abnormalities.18 By comparison, the mean REAP-S score from our similar cohort was 30.5, indicating that this cohort of midwestern medical students could be at an increased metabolic risk.